Equidistribution of Hodge loci II: Introduction

-Another application of \Cref{main} yields that cohomology classes of $\Gamma \backslash G/K$ represented by an equidistributing sequence of locally homogeneous submanifolds converge after normalization to the cohomology class of a locally invariant form.
+\Cref{main} yields that cohomology classes of $\Gamma \backslash G/K$ represented by an equidistributing sequence of locally homogeneous submanifolds converge after normalization to the cohomology class of a locally invariant form.
 (See \Cref{cohomologyequidistribution} for a precise statement.)

 To illustrate this in a specific example, we use the same notation as in \Cref{section:hodgeloci}.
-Then we have a family of \emph{special cycles} in $\Gamma\backslash G/K\simeq \Gamma\backslash \mathcal D$ where $\mathcal D$ is the period domain, defined as follows : for $r\geq 1$, $\underline{\lambda}_0\in V_\Z^r$, $H=\mathrm{Stab}(\underline{\lambda}_0)$, $M\in M_r(\Z)$ semi-positive definite matrix with rank $r(M)$, and $V_M:=\{\underline{\lambda}\in V_\Z^r,\,\left(B(\lambda_i.\lambda_j)\right)_{1\leq i,j\leq r}=M\}$, let
+Then we have a family of \emph{special cycles} in $\Gamma\backslash G/K\simeq \Gamma\backslash \mathcal D$ where $\mathcal D$ is the period domain, defined as follows : for $r\geq 1$, $\underline{\lambda}_0\in V_\Z^r$, $H=\mathrm{Stab}(\underline{\lambda}_0)$, $M\in M_r(\Z)$ semi-positive definite matrix with rank $r(M)$, and $V_M\equaldef \{\underline{\lambda}\in V_\Z^r,\,\left(B(\lambda_i.\lambda_j)\right)_{1\leq i,j\leq r}=M\}$, let

 Let $c_q(\mathcal{F}^2\mathcal{V})$ be as before the top Chern form of the vector bundle $\mathcal{F}^2\mathcal{V}$. \begin{proposition} Let $(M_n)_{n\in\N}$ be a sequence of positive definite matrices primitively represented by $(V_\Z,B)$ such that $\mu_1(M_n)\rightarrow \infty$, as $n\rightarrow \infty$.
 Then \end{proposition}